Confined Willmore energy and the Area functional: Compactness and properties of

-where we used the isoperimetric inequality $(4\pi)^{1/3}3^{2/3} |A|^{2/3} \le |\pa A|$ for $A\con\R^3$.
-Finally we observe that for $\de$ sufficiently small there exists $\La<1/\de^2$ such that $\WL(E_{a,1/2})=0$.
-This implies $\LO< 1/\de^2=1/\ep_\Om^2$ as desired. \end{example} As a by-product of the last part of the proof of Theorem \ref{thmbehaviour} we can extend Theorem \ref{thmexistenceforLa<LO} as follows. \begin{thm}[Compactness for $\La\le\LO$] If $\La\le\LO$ and if $\Si_n$ is minimising for $\WL$, then $\Si_n$ converges to a $V\in\VV_2(\bar{\Om})$ with generalised mean curvature $H_V\in L^2_{(\bar{\Om},\mu_V)}$. \end{thm} We conclude this section with some examples that point out the strong dependence of the problems on the geometry of the domain as it is taken unbounded.
-The scenery seems to become somehow chaotic, in the sense that we did not found spontaneous hypotheses on an unbounded $\Om$ under which general conclusions can be derived. \begin{example} Let us take:
+The following examples point out the strong dependence of the problems on the geometry of the domain as it is taken unbounded.
+The scenery seems to become somehow chaotic, in the sense that we did not find spontaneous hypotheses on an unbounded $\Om$ under which general conclusions can be derived. \begin{example} Let us take:

 Let us consider a sequence of surfaces $\Si_n$ that is $C^1$-close to $\Si_n=S_1\cup C_n \cup S_2$ where $C_n$ is a cylinder or radius 1 and height $n$, while $S_1$ and $S_2$ are the two hemispheres of the standard $S^2$ translated in a way in which $\Si_n$ becomes an admissible surface.
 We can arrange: